 Lastly, dancers need to make sure that their foot muscles are free of knots and are loose enough to do their job effectively.
 Almost any dancer has some type of foot massaging contraption in their dance bag.
 The most basic would be a tennis ball, but you might see balls that have spikes and knobs on them.
 Some massaging tools are more of a wooden cylindrical shape.
 Dancers, of all styles, need to take the time on their own to strengthen and stretch their feet to prevent injury.

 While the feet are not the only tool that a dancer uses, as dancers we greatly rely on our feet!
 It is imperative that a dancer takes time to care for and pay attention to their feet.
-If you have been noticing trouble with strength or flexibility in your feet and are not sure what to do, have your friendly physical therapist over at PhysioDC take a look at your mechanics to see what should be done.
+If you have been noticing trouble with strength or flexibility in your feet and are not sure what to do, and you are located around the Washington, D.C. area, have your friendly physical therapist over at PhysioDC take a look at your mechanics to see what should be done.
 We’d love to get you back on your feet.